 To make it more accessible, if you visit on Fridays, you decide how much to pay for your ticket, starting at €0.10 (10 euro cents).

 On the outskirts of Palma, you’ll find the Pilar and Joan Miro Foundation, showcasing thousands of artworks by the Barcelona-born Surrealist artist Joan Miro.
-It is free to visit on Saturdays from 3 PM – 6 PM and the first Sunday of every month from 10 AM – 3 PM.
+It is free to visit on Saturdays from 3 PM and the first Sunday of every month from 10 AM – 3 PM.

 In that area, you can also visit the Military Museum, housed in the 17th-century fortress of the Castle of San Carlos.

-Not a typical park but still a lovely public space, Parc de la Mar is a beautiful spot in the city, standing right where the sea reached the city walls.
-From its big artificial lake to the palm trees around it to the views of the cathedral, the park is also a great photo spot.
+Not a typical park but still a lovely public space in my eyes, Parc de la Mar is a beautiful spot in the city, standing right where the sea used to reach the city walls.

 Seeing the local produce and the locals doing their market shopping is exactly why I love visiting markets so much, especially if they also offer an opportunity to grab a bite.